 and naughty but at the same time, he was loveable as well.
 He was loveable because he did a good thing.
 He killed Kansa.
 So he was famous and We celebrated this festival.
 God Krishna was like we are.

 He was also a man.
 He used to do an amazing thing in Dawapar Yug due to he was called god.
 Krishna’s birthplace is Vrindavan.

 The Raslila of Vrindavan is very famous.
 God Krishna spent his early childhood years there.
 It is said that later on around the age of twenty-eight, Sri Krishna moved to Dwarka where he spent the majority of his life.
 He also spent some years in Mathura.

 People conduct puja at midnight itself because Krishna was born at midnight.
 It is said that Sudama was his best friend.
 God Krishna used to help him in every step.
 As a child Krishna was naughty and he used to like butter very much.
-It is said he loved Radha but married with Rukmini.
-Krishna was the son of Devaki but he cared by Asodha
+It is said he loved Radha but married Rukmini.
+Krishna was the son of Devaki but he cared for by Asodha

 Krishna Janmasthami, also known as Krishna Janmasthami or Gokul Ashtami.
 Janmasthami is one of the greatest and most sacred Hindu festivals that commemorate the birth of Lord Krishna.

 Hindus religions love Lord Krishna.
 He is a favorite deity for many people hence this celebration has a lot of significance for many Hindus.